Logiqx/gps-details/docs/apps/waterspeed/first-impressions/README.md

 I have made the necessary change to [gpx-builder](https://github.com/fabulator/gpx-builder) and submitted [PR #234](https://github.com/fabulator/gpx-builder/pull/234).
 This has now been merged into the official release.

-Perhaps you can apply the pull request to your software?
+Perhaps you can apply the changes in the pull request to your software?